GoofyNest/HardwareSpoofing/Factory-ASUS.md

 # 🏭 Clean ASUS motherboard dump (Never spoofed)

+> [!WARNING]
+> After a lot of testing it seems that ASUS boards reset the Serial Number after computer restart when spoofing with DMI_EDIT
+>
+> Ensure that ur serial number that u change stays after computer restart.

 > [!CAUTION]
 > Reminder, please do not use the serials in here, this is just an example over how default or factory serials are looking like.
 >